 WHERE TO STAY IN THE LAKE DISTRICT WITHOUT A CAR?

 The first thing you need to decide is where to stay.
-In our opinion, there are 3 good choices if you are visiting the Lake District without a car.

-- Keswick in the northern fells
+01. Keswick in the northern fells

-- Windermere & Bowness in the southern fells
+02. Windermere & Bowness in the southern fells

-- Ambleside in the central fells
+03. Ambleside in the central fells

-Each has quite a distinctive character, so choosing which is right for you is not too difficult.
-If you are staying for more than a few days, it’s easy to combine them as they are all well-connected via local buses.
+If you stay for more than a few days, it’s easy to combine them as they are all well-connected via local buses.

-- Keswick to Ambleside – 45 minutes by bus
+Keswick | Ambleside | 45 minutes |

-- Keswick to Windermere – 1 hour by bus
+Keswick | Windermere | 1 hour |

-- Windermere to Ambleside – 15 minutes by bus
+Windermere | Ambleside | 15 minutes |

-WHY STAY IN KESWICK?
+WHY STAY HERE?

-Keswick is the adventure capital of the Lake District.
 It has a stunning setting among some of the highest mountains, with plenty of adventure activities and hiking opportunities right on your doorstep.

 Keswick is easy to reach by public transport and lies at the centre of a good bus network.
 Buses run south to Grasmere, east to Penrith and west to Cockermouth.